devastion/vscode-extension-packs/php-laravel-toolkit/README.md

 ## Requirements

-You need to install Xdebug.
+To use Intelephense intelligence you need to disable the built in PHP Language Server (Go to `Extensions` > search `@builtin php` > disable `PHP Language Features`) .
+For debugging you need to install Xdebug.
 Follow the [official guide](https://xdebug.org/docs/install).